ngonhan2k5/AutoFill/README.md

 # AutoFill
-A full local Chrome auto fill and highlight keywords plugin
+A full local auto fill and highlight keywords plugin for Chrome